top of page

 Fish: 145° F or until it is opaque

-Meat like steak or chops: at least 145° F
+Red meat like steak or chops: At least 145° F

 Hungry for more information ?
 Check out my previous posts below!

 Let's connect!
-Share some of your favorite items to grill and other grilling tips with me on Instagram with the hashtag #doseofnutrition
+Share some of your favorite items to grill and your go-to grilling hacks with me on Instagram with the hashtag #doseofnutrition